 "All I ever wanted to do was be a striker.
 I grew very quickly but it sometimes posed a problem.

 "When we played against other clubs I often had to show my identity card because they didn't believe my age!
 They thought I was older than I actually was."

 The striker hit 19 goals in 37 appearances for Genk last season, leading to Paul Lambert's interest in the front man.

-The £7.5 million Belgian has since taken Darren Bent's place in the side, and the Midlands club's record signing looks set to move on in January following Benteke's fine form.
+The £7.5 million Belgian has since taken Darren Bent's place in the side, and the Midlands club-record signing has been linked with a move away in January following Benteke's fine form.